Skip to content

-With more and more Nigerians seeking solar power to escape shaky grid power and rising petroleum prices, one name keeps popping up in discussions: the Felicity charge controller.
+With more and more Nigerians seeking solar power to escape shaky grid power and rising petroleum prices, one name keeps popping up if you in need of charge controller of solar panel is the Felicity charge controller.
 If you’re setting up a system in Lagos, Abuja, Kano, Kaduna, or Port Harcourt, or any Nigerian city, small commercial, or professional installers, this MPPT charge controller has been a standard among homeowners, small commercial clients, and professional solar installers.

 But is it truly the very best?
 Does Nigerian sun, power consumption, and ever-changing patterns of sun suffice with a Felicity charge controller?
 It’s high time to give a strict, minute analysis of what keeps the controller going – and whether it’s worth all hype it’s gaining throughout wide Nigerian urban territories.